A Narrowband Fully-Analog Multi-Antenna Transmitter: Numerical results and practical implications

-\paragraph*{Main observation: substantial RF-front-end DC-power reduction:} Table~\ref{tab:equal_power_comparison_sub6} shows that, at the common conducted-power operating point $p_{\mathrm{ant}}=0.2$\,W ($\approx 23$\,dBm) per antenna, the proposed fully-analog front end requires much less \emph{compute-excluded} RF-front-end DC power than the fully-digital baseline for all tested array sizes $N\in\{2,4,8,16\}$ and for all representative phase-control options.
+Table~\ref{tab:equal_power_comparison_sub6} shows that, at the common conducted-power operating point $p_{\mathrm{ant}}=0.2$\,W ($\approx 23$\,dBm) per antenna, the proposed fully-analog front end requires much less \emph{compute-excluded} RF-front-end DC power than the fully-digital baseline for all tested array sizes $N\in\{2,4,8,16\}$ and for all representative phase-control options.

 For example, at $N=16$ the compute-excluded fully-digital baseline consumes $52.9$\,W, whereas the fully-analog architecture consumes $9.26$\,W (RF-MEMS), $13.71$\,W (GaN switch), $16.48$\,W (UltraCMOS switch), and $27.53$\,W (DPS module).
 This corresponds to an approximate $48$--$83\%$ reduction in RF-front-end DC power (equivalently a $1.9\times$--$5.7\times$ improvement) at equal delivered antenna-port power under the stress-case loss abstraction.